imeligi/Small-Game/README.md

-# small-game
-a small game using javaScript
+This is a Small game to test your reaction using HTML, CSS, and javaScript.